News Article | January 20, 2023

-TAC's Tuesday Morning Breakfasts will keep you on top of the Capitol's ever-changing legislative landscape.
-Please join us each Tuesday from 7 to 8 a.m. through May 23.
+As the activity increases, TAC's Tuesday Morning Breakfasts will keep you on top of the Capitol's ever-changing legislative landscape.
+Please join us each Tuesday through May 23 from 7 to 8 a.m.

 Virtual registrants will receive a Webex link in advance of the meeting.
 If you plan to attend virtually, this Webex Videoconferencing Best Practices document will help you troubleshoot any connectivity issues you may have.